clovenbradshaw-ctrl/hyphae/manual.md

 **How to build:**
 1. Start with just one activity
-2. Complete & spawn next step
+2. Complete stages and add the next stage as you learn what follows
-3. Sometimes wire additional dependencies as you discover them
+3. Wire additional dependencies as you discover them
 4. Let structure materialize through action

 **Example:**